wanze/SeoMaestro/README.md

 * The tests will create pages, fields and templates.
 Everything should get cleaned up properly, but you should *never ever* run them on a production environment 😉.
 * Some tests expect a multi language setup to exist.
 To make them pass, use the multi language site profile provided by ProcessWire.
-Check the [.travis.yml](.travis.yml) file for an automated the setup.
+Check the [.travis.yml](.travis.yml) file for an automated setup.

 To run the tests: